stripe/stripe-mock/README.md

 git push origin --tags
 ```

 Then run goreleaser and you're done!
-Check [releases].
+Check [releases] (it also pushes to the
+Homebrew tap).

 ``` sh
 goreleaser